 The famous “visual cliff” experiment

 This popular experiment was carried out by Eleanor Gibson and Richard Walk in the 1960s to study depth perception in infants.
 Through this experiment, they could prove that even less than a year old infants had depth perception and were less likely to approach their mother if they had to cross a glass-covered chasm that might look like a cliff edge to them.
 Scientists proved that humans are not born with fear for heights but they develop this fear during the stages of infancy.
+Sounds cruel to put a toddler through this but we learnt a lot from it, didn’t we?

 Around the world, right from Arizona and Chicago to New Zealand and China, there are adventure spots that can put any adrenaline junkie’s commitment to the test.
-Here are 10 most insane photos from the death defying tourist attractions around the world.
+Here are 10 most insane photos from such death defying tourist attractions around the world.

 10 most insane photos that will make your jaws drop